jewettaij/visfd/doc/doc_filter_mrc.md

-*If* the "**-o**" argument is specified during blob-detection, then a new tomogram will be created with each blob represented by a spherical shell that surrounds the point of interest, whose *radius* and *brightness* indicate *size* and *score* of that blob, respectively.
+*If* the "**-o**" argument is specified during blob-detection, then a new tomogram will be created with each blob represented by a hollow spherical shell that surrounds the point of interest, whose *radius* and *brightness* indicate *size* and *score* of that blob, respectively.
 *(The intensity of voxels belonging to the spherical